Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Comedy Horror: Horror stories with comedic or satirical overtones or moments.

-Examples: Shaun of the Dead; The Dead Don’t Die
+Examples: Shaun of the Dead, The Dead Don’t Die, Beetlejuice, The Cabin in the Woods, Scary Movie, Lisa Frankenstein

 Dark Fantasy: Stories with the intent to scare, terrify or thrill within a fantastical world.
 Overlaps with fantasy.
 For the purposes of here it's a fantasy horror story.